snusbase/docs.snusbase.com/terms-of-service.md

 # Terms of Service

-Effective Date: March 24, 2023, not yet modified.
+Effective Date: March 24, 2023

+Last Modified: August 28, 2024

-Welcome!
-By accessing or using our Data Breach Search Engine and related services (collectively referred to as "Services"), you agree to comply with and be bound by the following Terms of Service Agreement (the "Agreement").
+Welcome to Snusbase!
+By accessing or using our platform and related services (collectively referred to as "Services"), you agree to comply with and be bound by the following Terms of Service Agreement (the "Agreement").
 Please read this Agreement carefully before accessing or using our Services.

 ## 1. Definitions

 In this Agreement, the following terms shall have the meanings set out below:

 * a.
-"Data Breach Search Engine" refers to the Services provided by Snusbase.com, which allows users to search for compromised data from publicly available data breaches.
+"Services" refers to the Snusbase platform, including our data breach search functionality and all related services provided by Snusbase.com.
 * b.
 "Personal Information" refers to any information that can be used to identify a specific individual, including but not limited to name, email address, home address, and phone number.
 * c.
 "User" or "You" refers to any individual or entity that accesses or uses our Services.

 ## 2. Prohibited Uses

-You agree not to use our Data Breach Search Engine for any unlawful, unethical, or malicious purposes, including but not limited to:
+You agree not to use our Services for any unlawful, unethical, or malicious purposes, including but not limited to:

 * a.
 Engaging in, promoting, or supporting any form of illegal activity, such as hacking, fraud, or identity theft.
 * b.
 Distributing, sharing, or selling personal or sensitive information obtained from our Services without the explicit consent of the affected individuals.